Jordi Savall: Ensembles

 In 1974 he formed the ensemble Hespèrion XX (known since 2000 as Hespèrion XXI), together with his wife soprano Montserrat Figueras, Lorenzo Alpert and Hopkinson Smith.
 Hespèrion XX favored a style of interpretation characterized simultaneously by great musical vitality and maximum historical accuracy.

 In 1987 he returned to Barcelona to found La Capella Reial de Catalunya, a vocal ensemble devoted to pre-eighteenth-century music.
 In 1989 he founded Le Concert des Nations, an orchestra generally emphasizing Baroque period, but sometimes also Classical and even Romantic music such as, for example, Sinfonía [por] Grande Orquesta by Juan Crisóstomo Arriaga) (1806–1826).

 More recently Savall has performed with family members.
 The family ensemble has included his wife Montserrat Figueras (who died in 2011) and their two children, Arianna and Ferran.
-Arianna plays the harp and sings, like her mother; Ferran plays the theorbo (bass lute) and sings, not only with his family but also in Barcelona jazz clubs.
+Arianna plays the harp and sings, like her mother; Ferran plays the theorbo (bass lute) and sings, not only with his family, but also in Barcelona jazz clubs.

-Savall has incorporated non-western musical traditions in his work; including African vernacular music in Les Routes De L’Esclavage or The Routes of Slavery (2017).
+In several of his recordings and concerts, Savall and his ensembles have incorporated non-western musical traditions, including African vernacular music played by musicians of the ensemble 3MA (Driss el Maloumi, Ballake Sissoko, Rajery) in Les Routes de l’Esclavage or The Routes of Slavery (2017).
+In their performances and albums titled Orient-Occident, Savall and musicians from the Middle East have presented traditional Arabic, Christian and Sephardic music, originating from medieval Al-Andalus, Syria, Morocco and Turkey.

+Additionally, Savall has created music festivals, such as the Festival musique et histoire in the Fontfroide Abbey in southern France and the Jordi Savall Festival, set in historic monasteries of Catalonia.

-Personal Life
+Personal life

 Savall was married to Montserrat Figueras from 1968 to her death in 2011.
-They had a daughter Arianna Savall and a son Ferran Savall.
-In 2017 Jordi Savall married the Spanish philosopher Maria Bartels.
+They had a daughter, Arianna Savall, and a son, Ferran Savall.
+On 23 June 2017, Savall married the Dutch philosopher Maria Bartels, in Cardona.

 Recordings

-Savall's discography includes more than 100 recordings.
+Savall's discography includes more than 200 recordings.
 Originally recording with EMI Classics, and then from 1975 on Michel Bernstein's Astrée label, since 1998 he has recorded on his own label, Alia Vox.